2 The Rescue: Meet Big Ben

 GREENSBORO, N.C. — Big Ben is a very sweet, gentle and affectionate hound-mix, who came to GCAS on June 4, after his owner passed away.
 He is about 6 years old and weighs 65 lbs.

-Ben loves his treats, and takes them verrry carefully, and is very calm, enjoying as much petting as he can get.
+Ben loves his treats, and takes them very carefully, and is very calm, enjoying as much petting as he can get.

 His adoption fee of $50 includes his neuter, up-to-date vaccinations and microchipping.
 Ben is heartworm-negative but he will need to be on monthly heartworm preventative for the rest of his life, to maintain that healthy status.